Leroy Jethro Gibbs

+Since 2024, Austin Stowell has starred as a younger Gibbs in the prequel series NCIS: Origins.

 Development and casting

 Series creator Donald P. Bellisario initially did not think Mark Harmon would fit the role of Gibbs, a "flinty type with a strong sense of honor and respect for the military", but changed his mind after viewing a tape of Harmon's portrayal of a Secret Service agent on The West Wing.
 Co-executive producer Charles Floyd Johnson recalls, "We all looked at that work.
 And everybody said, 'He's Gibbs.'
+The production also considered Harrison Ford, Scott Glenn, Kevin Bacon, Chris Cooper, Alec Baldwin, Val Kilmer, Clive Owen, Tom Berenger, Charlie Sheen, Aidan Quinn, and Patrick Swayze; with Glenn being strongly considered.
 Harmon was cast in 2003, and Bellisario explained, "I said, 'Oh, my God, he's Gibbs.'
 He had matured.
 He's good-looking in a totally different way than he was as a young guy."
 At another point, he said, "I am so lucky to have Mark Harmon as the lead.
 You have no idea.
 This cast is gold.
 Mark Harmon is a Middle American guy, even if he was raised in Southern California.
 His values are exactly the same as mine."

 Harmon said of his character, "I was attracted by [his] flaws.
 He has lousy taste in women.
 He's addicted to coffee."

 Gibbs was initially written as "not too far removed" from characters like Dr. Robert "Bobby" Caldwell and Dr. Jack McNeil, both previous roles by Harmon.
 In an early episode, Gibbs "playfully smacked Weatherly's DiNozzo on the back of the head" resulting in the trademark "headslap" that later appeared in many episodes throughout the seasons.

 In later years, he is scripted as more stoic, with Bellisario stating, "I thought the best thing to do was to give him a minimum of dialogue."
 It was not until the third season that the backstory surrounding his first wife and daughter's murder was revealed.
-His relationships with his coworkers were developed, with him becoming something of a father figure to Special Agent Ziva David and Forensic Specialist Abby Sciuto.
+His relationships with his coworkers were developed, with him becoming something of a father figure to Special Agents Anthony DiNozzo and Ziva David and Forensic Specialist Abby Sciuto.

 Mark Harmon's oldest son Sean has appeared on NCIS portraying a younger version of Gibbs in flashbacks.